Acclaimed British concert pianist Yasmin Rowe returns to Montsalvat, this time with a sensational solo programme of some of the greatest composers.

 Upper Gallery, Sunday July 14, 2pm-4.30pm (includes 20min interval)

-Pre and post concert cash bar will be open 45minutes before and after this event.
+Cash bar will be open 45 minutes before and during interval.
 CASH and EFT available.

 Bookings through Trybooking here